torvalds/linux/Documentation/scsi/FlashPoint.rst

-  BusLogic asked me to send this announcement since a large percentage of the questions regarding support for the FlashPoint have either been sent to me directly via email, or have appeared in the Linux newsgroups in which I participate.
-To summarize, BusLogic is offering Linux users an upgrade from the unsupported FlashPoint LT (BT-930) to the supported BT-948 for US
+  BusLogic asked me to send this announcement since a large percentage of the questions regarding support for the FlashPoint have either been sent to me directly via email, or have appeared in the GNU/Linux newsgroups in which I participate.
+To summarize, BusLogic is offering GNU/Linux users an upgrade from the unsupported FlashPoint LT (BT-930) to the supported BT-948 for US
   $45 plus shipping and handling, or from the unsupported FlashPoint LW (BT-950) to the supported BT-958 for $65 plus shipping and handling.